Detox/nodes-manager/readme.md

 Payload is a single argument `count` (`number`).
 Event is fired when number of nodes which current node is aware of changes.

+### Event: peer_error
+Payload consists of single `Uint8Array` argument `peer_id`.

+Event is fired to notify higher level about peer error, error is a strong indication of malicious node, communication must be stopped immediately.

 ### Event: peer_warning
 Payload consists of single `Uint8Array` argument `peer_id`.